kazasiki/omniauth-line/README.md

 This gem contains the Line OAuth2 Strategy for OmniAuth.

-Supports the OAuth 2.0 Web Login.
-Read the Line developers docs for more details: https://developers.line.me/web-login/integrating-web-login
+Supports the OpenID Connect Web Login.
+Read the Line developers docs for more details: https://developers.line.me/en/docs/line-login/web/integrate-line-login/

 ## Using This Strategy